 Jesus calls His disciples "the salt of the earth."
 Do we know what He meant?
 Mike Ford explains the spiritual side of this common mineral compound.

-Three times, the apostle James states unequivocably, 'Faith without works is dead!'
+Three times, James states, 'Faith without works is dead!'
 Here's how James' teaching agrees with and complements the teaching of Paul on justification.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.